-de Lugo, a Democrat, was the delegate from the Virgin Islands from 1981 to 1994.
+de Lugo was the representative from the Virgin Islands and was a Democrat.
+He served from 1981 to 1994.

-Because the Virgin Islands is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — de Lugo can vote in committee but not on the House floor, including not on the final passage of bills.
+Because the Virgin Islands is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — de Lugo can currently vote in committee and in certain votes on the House floor, but not if their vote would be decisive.
 Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.

-The chart is based on the bills de Lugo sponsored and cosponsored.
+The chart is based on the bills de Lugo sponsored and cosponsored from Jan 3, 1989 to Nov 29, 1994.
 See full analysis methodology.

 de Lugo was the primary sponsor of 23 bills that were enacted.
 The most recent include:

 - H.R.
 4571 (103rd): To designate the United States post office located at 103-104 Estate Richmond in Saint Croix, Virgin Islands, as the “Wilbert Armstrong United States Post Office”.